-Let's say one piece of working software depends on an external plugin.
-If that plugin fails to operate, then the working software may fail as well. 🔌 Similarly, large organizations working on multiple software projects at once often have some projects that depend on others in order to get done.
-This is why agile teams need processes to monitor dependencies so they don't disrupt software development.
+A common example is if one piece of working software depends on an external plugin or third party tool.
+If that plugin fails to operate, then the working software may fail as well.
+Similarly, large organizations working on multiple pieces of software at once may have habitual or recurring dependencies between different teams in order to operate.
+This is why agile teams need processes to monitor dependencies so they won’t disrupt development or inhibit flow.

 Similarly, agile frameworks such as LeSS and SAFe can help with dependencies management in large organizations.
 Finally, finding ways to visualize the dependencies in an organization is a highly effective way to mitigate the risks of delaying projects.